snarlferb/u/README.md

   negative, positive or zero).

-  Hinting refers to the process of adjusting the shapes of glyphs so that they align with the pixel grid of the output device, typically a screen.
+  Hinting refers to the process of adjusting the shapes of glyphs so that they align with the pixel grid of the screen.
 This adjustment is necessary because font outlines, which are defined in algorithms w/ mathematical curves, may not align perfectly w/ the discrete pixel grid of the output device, leading to suboptimal rendering especially at smaller sizes.

   Grid-fitting is a process used in font rendering to adjust the outlines of glyphs so that they align neatly with the pixel grid.
 It improves the clarity of text by minimizing visual artifacts such as